hodayaRose/ScrollingARView/README.md

 ### ContentView
 `ContentView` integrates the AR view and the scroll view into a seamless user interface, providing a delightful user experience.

+### Notes
+If you want to add more .usdz models to the app all you have to do is:
+- drag the model to the project (make sure the file is .usdz)
+- add model name to modelNames array
+- EX: I have a 3d model names Hat.usdz I'll add the model to project and then add to modelNames array ["Guitar,"Robot","Hat"]

 ## Preview